LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 3. Privacy for your contact details
 4. Bot Fight Mode with JavaScript Detections
 5. Record proxying
-6. Email authentication: SPF, DKIM, and DMARC
+6. Email authentication records: SPF, DKIM, and DMARC

 ### My app's host (Fly.io)
-1. TLS
+1. TLS, or Transport Layer Security - a cryptographic protocol that provides secure communication over a computer network
-2. Memory-Safe Rust Proxy:
+2. Memory-Safe Rust Proxy
-3. Autostop/Autostart
+3. Autostop/ Autostart

 ### My app's code
-1. IP activity
+1. IP-based activity
     - Rate limiting actions on IP or other attribute to reduce brute force attacks
 2. Authentication
     1. Paid only! $$ - Bots are usually thwarted by payments.
-Accepting payment before user creation is a bot filter…
+Accepting payment before user creation is a bot filter.
     2. Oauth with Google, Facebook, Github, etc.
     3. Email authentication with Devise, Rails Auth, etc.
         1. Limit sign in attempts